rust-lang/reference/src/attributes/diagnostics.md

 r[attributes.diagnostic.do_not_recommend.intro]
 The `#[diagnostic::do_not_recommend]` attribute is a hint to the compiler to not show the annotated trait implementation as part of a diagnostic message.

-> **Note**: Suppressing the recommendation can be useful if you know that the recommendation would usually not be useful to the programmer.
+> **Note**: Suppressing the recommendation can be useful if you know that the recommendation would normally not be useful to the programmer.
 This often occurs with broad, blanket impls.
 The recommendation may send the programmer down the wrong path, or the trait implementation may be an internal detail that you don't want to expose, or the bounds may not be able to be satisfied by the programmer.
 >
 > For example, in an error message about a type not implementing a required trait, the compiler may find a trait implementation that would satisfy the requirements if it weren't for specific bounds in the trait implementation.
 The compiler may tell the user that there is an impl, but the problem is the bounds in the trait implementation.
 The `#[diagnostic::do_not_recommend]` attribute can be used to tell the compiler to *not* tell the user about the trait implementation, and instead simply tell the user the type doesn't implement the required trait.